WojciechKrzyzanowski4/MyMemories/README.md

-# mymemories
+# MyMemories
-application for helpinig with mental health
+An application that will help with your mental health